How to make a hearty and delicious Irish potato soup.

 Traditional Irish Potato Soup Recipe

 There’s nothing quite like a big bowl of steaming hot Irish potato soup on a cold winter day.
-This thick and creamy soup is made with simple ingredients, yet it’s so hearty and delicious that you’ll want to make it again and again.
+This thick and creamy soup is made with simple ingredients, yet it’s so hearty and delicious that you’ll want to make it repeatedly.

-Best of all, it’s easy to prepare, so you can have a piping-hot bowl of goodness on the table in no time at all.
+Best of all, it’s easy to prepare so you can have a piping-hot bowl of goodness on the table in no time.

 Traditional Irish Soup Preparation

-Preparing the ingredients for this soup couldn’t be any easier.
+Preparing the ingredients for this Irish Potato Soup couldn’t be any easier.

-Leaving the onions big won’t make too much of a difference so its down to your own skill level.
+Leaving the onions big won’t make too much of a difference, so its down to your skill level.

 Potatoes

 The potatoes you want to cut into cubes and small if you can.
-The smaller the cubes of potatoes the faster they will cook.
+The smaller the cubes of potatoes, the faster they will cook.
+The best potatoes to use for Irish Potato Soup are ones which have a medium to high starch content.
+Russet potatoes or Yellow or Yukon gold are perfect for this recipe.

 Use your own preference here and cut the potatoes to what size suits your knife kill level.